basmahieu/markdown-challenge/README.md

 Friend and Cow were okay!

 ###### TL;DR
-Friend did a amazing stunt with motorcycle.
+Friend did a amazing stunt on a motorcycle.